 Infected people are 3 to 6 times more likely to develop stomach cancer.
 H. pylori infection is associated with intestinal-type adenocarcinoma of the gastric body and antrum but not cancer of the gastric cardia.
 Other associated cancers include gastric lymphoma and mucosa-associated lymphoid tissue (MALT) lymphoma, a monoclonally restricted B-cell tumor.

-Laboratory and office-based serologic assays for antibodies to H. pylori have sensitivity and specificity of > 85% and are considered the noninvasive tests of choice for initial documentation of H. pylori infection.
-However, because qualitative assays remain positive for up to 3 yr after successful treatment and because quantitative antibody levels do not decline significantly for 6 to 12 mo after treatment, serologic assays are not usually used to assess cure.
+Laboratory and office-based serologic assays for antibodies to H. pylori have a sensitivity and specificity of > 85% and previously were considered the noninvasive tests of choice for initial documentation of H. pylori infection.
+However, as the prevalence of infection has declined, the percentage of false-positive results with serologic assays has increased significantly, making these tests too unreliable in most countries and regions.
+As a result, urea breath testing and stool antigen testing are preferred for initial diagnosis.
+Qualitative assays remain positive for up to 3 years after successful treatment and because quantitative antibody levels do not decline significantly for 6 to 12 months after treatment, serologic assays are not usually used to assess cure.

 Urea breath tests use an oral dose of 13C- or 14C-labeled urea.
-In an infected patient, the organism metabolizes the urea and liberates labeled CO2, which is exhaled and can be quantified in breath samples taken 20 to 30 min after ingestion of the urea.
-Sensitivity and specificity are > 90%.
+In an infected patient, the organism metabolizes the urea and liberates labeled CO2, which is exhaled and can be quantified in breath samples taken 20 to 30 minutes after ingestion of the urea.
+Sensitivity and specificity are > 95%.
 Urea breath tests are well suited for confirming eradication of the organism after therapy.
-False-negative results are possible with recent antibiotic use or concomitant proton pump inhibitor therapy; therefore, follow-up testing should be delayed ≥ 4 wk after antibiotic therapy and 1 wk after proton pump inhibitor therapy.
+False-negative results are possible with recent antibiotic use or concomitant proton pump inhibitor therapy; therefore, follow-up testing should be delayed ≥ 4 weeks after antibiotic therapy and 1 week after proton pump inhibitor therapy.
 H2 blockers do not affect the test.

-Stool antigen assays seem to have a sensitivity and specificity near that of urea breath tests, particularly for initial diagnosis; an office-based stool test is under development.
+Stool antigen assays have a sensitivity and specificity similar to that of urea breath tests, particularly for initial diagnosis; an office-based stool test is under development.

 Endoscopy is used to obtain mucosal biopsy samples for a rapid urease test (RUT) or histologic staining.
 Bacterial culture is of limited use because of the fastidious nature of the organism.
 Endoscopy is not recommended solely for diagnosis of H. pylori; noninvasive tests are preferred unless endoscopy is indicated for other reasons.